Devil Without a Cause: Legacy

 The album continued to be popular long after its release, and in 2012, Kid Rock said that he wanted to re-record the album in its entirety, partly to celebrate the album's 15th anniversary, and partly because he would own the master recordings.

 The album's critical appraisal has continued long after the album's release, with Allmusic labeling Devil Without a Cause a "rap-rock masterpiece".
 The song "Cowboy" is considered by AXS to be the first in the country rap genre; Cowboys & Indians claims that Kid Rock's song had a major impact on the country music scene and that artists Jason Aldean and Big & Rich, among others, were influenced by the song.

 Fifteen years after the album's release, The Village Voice writer Chaz Kangas praised Kid Rock's artistry, writing, "in the Clinton era when your most viable pop stars were pristine teen-pop sensations, raucous nu-metal antagonists or alternative-to-alternative-to-alternative rock weirdos, Rock stood alone."
 Praising the song "Cowboy", Kangas called it "one track from this era that's timeless without even trying to be."

 Loudwire named Devil Without a Cause one of the 10 best hard rock albums of 1998.
 Classic Rock magazine named Devil Without a Cause one of 10 essential rap metal albums.
 Blender named Devil Without a Cause one of the 100 greatest American albums.
 The album was also listed as one of the 1001 Albums You Must Hear Before You Die.

+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it nineteenth.